 How many people are at each social club?

 This varies from club to club.
-Some of our social clubs are deliberately smaller to attract your less outgoing older neighbours: so there’ll be 5-10 people.
-While we're newer, you can expect clubs to be no bigger than 15 people, but as we grow, there will be between 20-40 people for you to get to know at our social clubs.
+Some of our social clubs are deliberately smaller to attract your less outgoing older neighbours: so there’ll be 5-10 people at a quieter club like Creative Writing or Breadmaking.
+Other clubs will be bigger depending on the activity and size of the venue.
+Typically, there will be between 10-30 people for you to get to know at our social clubs.